 With catalog sizes ranging in the hundreds to thousands, shoppers need to be able to quickly and easily find relevant products to make their journey to purchase seamless.
 Otherwise, the purchase funnel is halted with visitors unable to move past the product discovery phase and onto decisioning and purchasing.
 To remedy this, brands must personalize the shopping experience to grab and maintain visitor engagement by presenting the most relevant products to the individual brower, as early in the visitor journey as possible.

 One way to achieve this is through truly personalized product recommendations, especially on areas of prime site real estate such as the homepage and category pages.
 Deep learning product recommendations adapt to the individual with a product-to-customer understanding, to present the most relevant products across the entire catalog in the moment of browsing.
-The results are that shoppers find products 3x faster, +100% CTR, and driving 3-5% more revenue over standard recommendations.
+The results are that shoppers find products faster, +100% CTR, and driving up to 3% more in attributed revenue over standard recommendations.

 When taking a closer look at one customer using deep learning product recs, we find that showcasing the most relevant products has tremendous downstream impact.
 Not only do more people click on recommended products (the CTR uplift) but once they've clicked through, they're more likely to add the product to their basket and then more likely to buy it.
 This means that the transaction funnel becomes "wider"- more people go in - as well as “stickier”- a smaller percentage fall out once they're in.
 The result is that the conversions that can be attributed to recommendations goes up by even more than just the CTR increase would indicate.
 In this case by a whopping >3x or a 300% uplift.